Rose-Hulman-ECE-Junior-Design/Sec01-Team02-GMOS/README.md

     - Function to set servo angle (parameters and usage).
   - **Power Monitoring**:
     - Functions to retrieve voltage, current, and power draw.
+         - Will most likely be parsing the incoming BT message for the data we want (from the robot), then accumulating the total power consumed as well as total power recharged (can differentiate via state of robot) and outputting the data to the serial monitor
   - **Bluetooth Communication**:
-    - Communication medium that will be used for loging the energy values from INA219 during the run as well as the energy gained.
+    - Functions for sending and receiving messages over Bluetooth.
 - **Adding New Programs**:
   - How to extend the codebase to include new features or control options.